-19 The specific objectives covered migration and development, legal and labour migration, curbing irregular migration and promoting asylum and international protection.
+&lt;sup>19 The specific objectives covered migration and development, legal and labour migration, curbing irregular migration, and promoting asylum and international protection.
 The protection of migrants' rights and measures to address trafficking were not covered by a specific objective.
 The AMP and AAR included a fifth specific objective in 2011 (but not thereafter), which related to mainstreaming migration into the political dialogue with non-EU countries.

-There was also little consistency between these indicators and those in the TPMA strategic framework.
-Thus, the nine indicators for the first objective of the strategic framework (strengthening the link between migration and development) were reduced to two in the 2011 budget, only one in the 2012 budget and two in the 2013 budget.
-None of these indicators was present in all 3 years.
+these indicators was present in all three years.
 The indicators selected for the Commission's activity reports (three in 2011, four in 2012 and three in 2013) were not always used by the budget and only partially corresponded to it.

-Examples in Box 3 illustrate the inconsistency and liability to change over time of the indicators for the first programme objective.
+46. Examples in Box 3 illustrate the inconsistency and liability to change over time of the indicators for the first programme objective.

-Strengthening links between migration and development: inconsistent and unstable indicators
+Box 3 - Strengthening links between migration and development: inconsistent and unstable indicators

-- In DG International Cooperation and Development's 2011 annual activity report, the indicator of the number of local businesses supported by EU-funded programmes under specific objective 1 (strengthening the link between migration and development) did not correspond to the indicators in the strategic framework of the TPMA.
-It was not used in the 2012 and 2013 annual activity reports. - o In the 2012 budget, the sole indicator for this objective was the number of local businesses in receipt of aid.
+- In DG for International Cooperation and Development's 2011 annual activity report, the indicator of the number of local businesses supported by EU-funded programmes under specific objective 1 (strengthening the link between migration and development) did not correspond to the indicators in the strategic framework of the Thematic Programme for Migration and Asylum.
+It was not used in the 2012 and 2013 annual activity reports. - In the 2012 budget, the sole indicator for this objective was the number of local businesses in receipt of aid.
 In the annual activity report for the same year, there were four indicators for this objective: the cost to migrant workers of transferring funds to their countries of origin, the extent of participation by diaspora organisations in the development of migration projects, the number of non-EU countries provided with support for designing and implementing a migration strategy and/or including migration issues in development strategies, and the geographical coverage of migration profiles.